Himnish/MoodSpot/README.md

 ## MoodSpot

 ### Introduction
 MoodSpot is a tool that generates custom playlists for users based on their current mood.
-Users can take an image of themselves, and our app will find the mood of the user based on the selfie and provide a Spotify playlist with the best songs that match the mood.
+Users can take an image of themselves, and our app will find the mood of the user based on the selfie and provide a Spotify playlist with the best songs that match their mood.

 ### Roles
 Himnish: